Combinatorics of compactified universal Jacobians: Functoriality under edge-contractions

 \section{Functoriality under edge-contractions}

-In this section and we establish the combinatorial results, which we believe bear an interest on their own, we shall apply in Section~\ref{finsec} to the algebro-geometric set-up.
-The goal is to study the functorial behaviour of generalized orientations with respect to edge-contractions.
-Indeed, as we shall see, edge-contractions of graphs are naturally associated to degenerations of curves, and conversely, to any edge-contraction there corresponds a (non-unique) degeneration of curves.
+In this section we establish some combinatorial results, interesting on their own, needed in the algebro-geometric setting of Section~\ref{finsec}.
+As we shall see, there is a correspondence between edge-contractions and degenerations of curves.
+Therefore we here study the functorial behaviour of generalized orientations with respect to edge-contractions.